shakilmith/documentaion/spring-boot/codeinjar/spring-boot-with-mysql-database/index.md

 ## Create a Repository Interface

-In order work with relational database or handling database operations, we have to define the repository interface and implements one of the spring data jpa interfaces to work with database.
-Here, create an interface in com.company/repository package and name it **PersonRepository.java**
+In order work with relational database or handling database operations, we have to define the repository interface and implements one of the spring data jpa interface to work with database.
+Here, create an interface in **com.company/repository** package and name it **PersonRepository.java**

 **PersonRepository.java**